zoecarver/unityWS/Multiplayer_Demo/readme.md

 ```
 This Instantiates our player and changes its name to the id we created above.

-Finally change `GameObject.Find ("Player")` to `GameObject.Find (myId)`.
+Finally, change `GameObject.Find ("Player")` to `GameObject.Find (myId)`.
 So that you send **your** players position.

-Now just add the player prefab to the ws_GameObject in the inspector, delete the player from the scene and click play.
-You should see the player instantiate and you should see the position show up in the console.
+Now just add the player prefab to the ws_GameObject in the inspector, delete the player from the scene, and click play.
+You should see the player instantiate and the position show up in the console.

 #### Updating the server script

 Open ws.js for editing.
-In order for Untiy to move the player it will need two pieces of data, one is what player to move and the other is where to move it.
+In order for Untiy to move the player it will need two pieces of data, one is which player to move and the other is where to move it.
 The best way to do this will be to use an object.
 In the server script change `clients[i].send(message);` to :
 ```
 clients[i].send(
   JSON.stringify({